 Computational Models of Endothelial Glucose Metabolism

 Cellular metabolism is a complex, branched, recursive network with many interlinked pathways through which multiple metabolites are used to create energy for the cell as well as a multitude of other purposes (e.g., amino acid synthesis, post-translational protein modifications, oxidative stress reduction).
 While some groups have postulated that blocking one metabolic pathway (e.g., glycolysis) will inhibit a specific cell function (e.g., angiogenesis), we believe that we must first understand the system-level effects of metabolic inhibitors on the entire metabolic network to effectively create metabolic therapies.
-We are therefore using RECON3D, together with endothelial gene expression data sets and mass spectrometry data, to develop a computational model of endothelial cell metabolism.
+We are therefore using a combination of experimental and computational techniques to understand how metabolism is perturbed under different conditions.
+In order to quantify alterations in metabolic flux from experimental samples, we are utilizing a technique known as metabolic flux analysis.
+By incorporating measured extracellular fluxes, metabolite isotopomer distributions, and simplified metabolic maps in computational models, we can infer the metabolic fluxes of our experimental samples.
+These results can be further extended to develop predictive metabolic models.
+By utilizing RECON3D, together with endothelial gene expression data sets and inferred fluxomic distributions, we are developing a computational model of endothelial cell metabolism that can predict how metabolism is altered under conditions such as substrate depletion or pharmacological treatment.
 In the future, we hope to expand this computational model to better understand how endothelial cells use and transport metabolites in concert with surrounding parenchymal cells, for example to better understand changes in glucose metabolism in diseases such as cancer and Alzheimer’s.

 Impaired endothelial mechanosensing in pulmonary arterial hypertension